vincentium123/Survey-Nonresponse/README.md

 #Now we can run a regression
 beta_newspaper <- betareg(perc_refused ~ perc_diff, data = newspaper)
 ```
-We get exactly the expected results!
-There's no statistically significant relation.
+After running this regression, we get exactly the expected results.